hakyimlab/TFPred-snakemake/README.md

 ## To-do and Updates

 Wed Sep 18 2024
-- [X] Verified that snakemake + singularity works when using the fast option for the pipeline.
+- [X] Verify that snakemake + singularity works when using the fast option for the pipeline.
+- [ ] Verify that snakemake + singularity works when using the slow option for the pipeline.

 Tues Mar 27 2024